uvanp-08/PRODIGY_WD_01/README.md

 # Responsive Landing Website

  This README file provides an overview of the project structure, installation, and usage instructions.
+Done as part of internship at Prodigy Infotech.

 ## Table of Contents